tmuseAI/tmuseAI/README.md

 ### About

 Design and build scripting systems for Roblox — from UI/UX components to backend service modules and real-time stat tracking.
-Focus  writing clean, maintainable Luau code and exploring how AI tooling can speed up development workflows.
+Focus on writing with the help of AI, maintainable Luau code and exploring how AI tooling can speed up development workflows.

 - 🛠️ **Core stack:** Lua, Luau, Roblox Studio APIs